 Persimmons are edible fruits from the Diospyros family that originated in China, where it was cultivated for centuries.
-Persimmons then spread to other parts of Asia including Korea and Japan, and finally the first plant was introduced in California in the mid 1800’s.
+They spread to other parts of Asia including Korea and Japan, and finally the first plant was introduced in California in the mid 1800’s.

 The word Diospyros derives from the Greek words “dios” and “pyron”, which may be translated as “divine fruit”.

-Persimmons range in color from gold to deep orange, and are either round with a flat bottom or oblong like an acorn.
+Persimmon color ranges from gold to deep orange, and they’re either round with a flat bottom or oblong like an acorn.

-The most common varieties of persimmons are the fuyu and hachiya varieties, and while they look similar, they cannot be used interchangeably.
+The most common types of persimmons are fuyu and hachiya varieties, and while they look similar, they cannot be used interchangeably.

-Persimmons are in season in the fall and early winter.
+Persimmon season begins in the fall and ends in early winter.

 What is the difference between Fuyu and Hachiya persimmons?

-Fuyu Persimmons are rounded with a flat bottom and may be eaten raw when they’re crisp like an apple or soft as they’re non-astringent.
-When they’re harder, they’re great cut up into salads, salsa, etc. When they become soft, they’re great in smoothies and baking.
+Fuyu persimmons are rounded with a flat bottom and may be eaten raw when they’re crisp or very ripe.

 Hachiya persimmons are acorn or heart shaped, and are astringent due to high tannin levels.
-This means that the fruit is inedible until it’s fully ripe (when ripe, the fruit will is extremely soft).
-These persimmons are wonderful in smoothies and baking.
+This means that the fruit is inedible until it’s fully ripe (when ripe, the fruit is extremely soft).

 How do you eat a persimmon?